JashandeepJustinBains/VMStation/docs/DEPLOYMENT_FIXES_OCT2025.md

 This will make the RKE2 federation target available at `192.168.4.62:30090`.

+## Additional Operational Fixes

+- Added a hostPath PersistentVolume `manifests/monitoring/prometheus-pv.yaml` that binds the existing `prometheus-pvc` on homelab setups without a dynamic storage provisioner.
+This allows Prometheus to start when the cluster lacks a StorageClass.
+The PV uses `/srv/monitoring_data/prometheus` on the host and is intended for homelab/dev environments only.

+- Removed an embedded, empty `ipmi-credentials` Secret from `manifests/monitoring/ipmi-exporter.yaml` to avoid accidentally applying blank credentials.
+Secrets should be created by the Ansible playbook from vaulted variables or manually by operators (see `docs/REMOTE_IPMI_SETUP.md`).

 ## Testing

 A comprehensive test suite was created to validate these changes: